jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Kong-API-Security-Perspectives-2025.md

 API security
 measures (11%)
 Not sure (7%)
 Have you experienced an API security incident in the past 12 months?

 32% who experienced an API incident say it was “severe” 1 in 5 report an API security incident costing more than $500,000 47% of those who experienced an incident in the past 12 months reported remediation costs of more than $100,000; 20% report their organization paid more than $500,000.
 These costs takes into consideration internal resources, such as hours worked, and external resources, like consulting, security tools, and legal fees.
-![Chart showing the cost to remediate an API security incident] Less than
+![Bar chart showing the cost to remediate an API security incident in the past 12 months.
+5% reported less than $50,000, 15% reported $50,000-$99,999, 27% reported $100,000-$499,999, 27% reported $500,000-$1 million, and 17% reported more than $1 million]
+Less than
 $50,000
 $50,000 –